Symmetric bases for finite element exterior calculus spaces: Preliminaries

 \subsubsection{The duality isomorphism}

 We are now ready to discuss the duality isomorphism that is one of the key ingredients in finite element exterior calculus.
 Without considering the symmetric group, this isomorphism was first discussed in \cite{afw06} and developed in greater depth in \cite{bk21feec, li18}.
 Viewing these spaces as $S_{n+1}$-representations, this isomorphism was first proved by Licht \cite{li19}, and we provide an alternate proof here.

-\begin{definition} Let $\mb1'$ denote the one-dimensional sign representation of $S_{n+1}$, where even permutations act by multiplication by $1$ and odd permutations act by multiplication by $-1$. \end{definition}
+It may be helpful to recall Definition~\ref{def:1p} and Example~\ref{eg:tensor1p}.

 \begin{proposition}[{reformulation of \cite[Theorem 2]{li19}}] We have the isomorphisms of $S_{n+1}$-representations

 except for the case $\cP_0^-\Lambda^0(T^n)\cong0\not\cong\oP_0\Lambda^n(T^n)$. \end{proposition}